Work Visa for US: How to Apply for a Post Study Work Visa USA

 If you would like to stay in the USA after graduation, this guide to F-1 and OPT visa extensions can help you understand your options.

-Can international students work in usa or go from F1 to green card?
-A man interested in a post study work visa USA carries a box up stairs into his new apartment building.
+Can international students work in usa, get a work visa for us, or go from F1 to green card?
+A man interested in a post study work visa USA and work permit for us carries a box up stairs into his new apartment building.

 Can international students work in the USA after graduation?
 Yes!
 How long can international students stay in the US after graduation?
 It depends.
+In America, work permit processes don’t have to be overwhelming.
 Although your F-1 visa expires when you are no longer enrolled in college, there are ways new graduates can stay in the US to complete an internship or gain real-world work experience.
 An Optional Practical Training (OPT) extension or STEM OPT extension to your F-1 visa can allow you to stay in the US legally after you graduate.

 You may have many questions like “how long I can stay in USA after graduation?”
-“Can a F-1 student get an international student visa after graduation?” and more.
+“Can a F-1 student get an international student work visa for the US after graduation?” and more.
 There are many rules that international students must follow while working in the US, and initially, these regulations may seem like a challenge.
-However, getting the right F-1 visa after graduation can help.
+However, getting an America work permit by obtaining the right F-1 visa after graduation can help.

-Keep reading to understand your options for F-1 visa, OPT extensions, and other methods to extend your international student visa after graduation.
+Keep reading to understand your options for F-1 visa, OPT extensions, and other methods to extend your international student work visa for the US after graduation.

 How to Stay in the US Legally After Graduation

-One of the ways that students can stay in the US on an international student visa after graduation is with an OPT extension.
+One of the ways international students can get a work visa for the US after graduation is with an OPT extension.
 The post-completion OPT allows recent graduates to work in the US for up to 12 months.

 Many international students wonder how can I apply for OPT before graduation?
 Unlike Curricular Practical Training (CPT), which must be completed while you are still enrolled at your college or university, OPT can be completed before or after graduation.
 Just keep in mind you are only eligible for 12 months of practical training total.
 So, if you used all of your OPT or CPT while you were still enrolled, you will not be eligible for this type of F-1 visa extension.
 However, you become eligible again if you enroll in graduate school.